M2I-Group-CasparCG/CasparCGAPI/README.md

 Return states of the server are catched with the OSC protocol and send back to the clients with an socket.IO socket.

+### The project is still under development.
+Please report the bugs you encoutered in the [issues section](https://github.com/M2I-Group-CasparCG/CasparCGAPI/wiki).

 ## Quick start guide

 ### 1. Install and configure the CasparCG server